cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

    CYLC_TASK_SSH_LOGIN_SHELL          # With "ssh" communication, if set to "True",
                                       #   use login shell on workflow host

-Some global shell variables may be defined in the task job script too, but are not exported to the environment).
-These include:
+Some global shell variables are also defined in the task job script, but not exported to subshells:

 .. code-block:: sub